Private Fees & Legal Aid

 Yes, you see a Family Solicitor at the same time as attending mediation.
 If you qualify for Legal Aid you will get free legal help from a participating Family Solicitor.
 If you are a fee paying client you can still consult with a solicitor at key points during the mediation process.
 During your first mediation appointment, your Kent Family Mediator will talk to you about using a Solicitor During Mediation.

 If you are a private fee paying client or a Legal Aid client, Kent Family Mediation Service has 13 accessible family mediation centres across East Kent, West Kent, South East Kent, Mid Kent, North Kent and South Kent.

-Child Support Maintenance - agreeing an amount of child support maintenance, collection and payment of child support maintenance
+- Child Support Maintenance or Child Support.
+Agreeing an amount of child support maintenance, collection and payment of child support maintenance

 I Want To Mediate – What do I do now?

-If you want to mediate, please make an online referral, or telephone the main Kent Family Mediation Service office on 01795 410457
+If you want to attend mediation, please make an online referral, or telephone the main Kent Family Mediation Service office on 01795 410457

 I am not sure about Mediating, what are my other options for sorting out my family issues?

 Mediation works, but if you are still not sure about whether mediation is for you, why not look at the other options that are open to you.
 It may be worth remembering that on 22 April 2014 the Governments Ministry of Justice made it compulsory for people involved in family legal disputes to attend a Mediation Information and Assessment Meeting (MIAM) before they can make an application to go to court.
 Find out more about your options.

 Family Mediation is the courts preferred way of resolving an argument, or issues that occur after a separation, or the breakdown of a relationship;including sorting out child contact, the custody of a child, child support maintenance and disputes…